-When I think of quick breads I almost always immediately think of nicely spiced, sweet breads that make for terrific breakfast or a dessert.
-Most of my favorite quick breads are made with fruit and sometimes even chocolate, like this apple quick bread or my kid’s favorite banana bread with chocolate chips!
+When I think of quick breads I almost always immediately think of spiced, sweet little loaves of bread that make for terrific breakfast or a dessert.
+Most of my favorite quick breads are made with fruit and sometimes even chocolate, like thisclassic apple quick bread or my kid’s favorite banana bread with chocolate chips!

-However, lately I’ve been making some savory quick breads to go with our suppertime meals and this flavorful beer bread has quickly risen to the top of the favorite list around here (pun totally intended)!
+However, lately I’ve been making some savory quick breads to go with our suppertime meals and this flavorful beer bread has quickly risen to the top of the list of favorites around here (pun totally intended)!

 This recipe is an adaptation of a classic recipe for beer bread that was printed in a local newspaper a few years ago.
-When I saw the recipe titled “Beer Bread”, it sounded really intriguing and I was so excited to try it, but when I finally baked some up, I was disappointed.
-Although the texture of the end product was great, I found that particular recipe for beer bread to be a bit bland.
-In my opinion, at the very least, it needed a pinch more salt.
+When I saw the recipe simply titled “Beer Bread” I was completely intrigued and I knew I had to try it.
+But when I finally baked some up, I was completely disappointed.
+Although the texture of the end product was great, I found that particular recipe to be a bit bland, and at the very least it needed a pinch more salt.

 So, the next time I baked a loaf of this bread, I added a bit more salt and well… I tripled the amount of butter that was listed in the original recipe (my bad, but you will thank me later)!

 This basic beer bread recipe is really versatile and I think it’s such a fun recipe because it will take on the essence of whatever type of beer you used to make it.
-For instance, if you use a dark craft beer, or a lemon-flavored summer brew or a spiced holiday beer, the flavor and color of the beer will come through subtly in the bread.
+For instance, if you use a dark craft beer, a lemon-flavored summer brew, or a spiced holiday beer, the flavor and color of the beer can be subtly detected in the bread.

 For this loaf, I used a can of Coor’s Light because that’s what the husband had on hand, and the mild flavor and certainly the crisp, golden color of that light brew is evident in this loaf of beer bread.
 For descriptive purposes, I’ll just add that it’s was also pretty scrumptious and I’ll use Coor’s Light again to bake this!